Private cloud deployment

 - Max Replicas: Maximum number of replicas per MCP deployment

 Note: These are default values applied to all MCP servers deployed in this pool.
-Individual MCP servers can override these values if needed.
+Individual MCP servers can override these settings from the Edit Pool dialog under the "Resource Configuration" tab, which shows per-MCP resource overrides.

 -